BruceWeyne/GAS-ModelController-template/README.md

 # Model & Controller Template for Google Apps Script
 - Using spreadsheet as a database
-- Set a spreadsheet ID to the Config.gs file
+- Set the ID of a default spreadsheet to the Config.gs file

 ## Spreadsheet Sample
 ![Sample](img-sample-spreadsheet.png)